-Section III - ELEMENTS - City Wide
+Section III - ELEMENTS - City-Wide

-Section III - ELEMENTS - CITY WIDE provides the broad-based vision for the City as a whole.
-This Section includes all of the Comprehensive Plan's Elements as well as the Future Land Use Map

-("FLUM") and any Element specific maps (Transportation, Parks, etc.).
+Section III - ELEMENTS - CITY-WIDE provides the broad-based vision for the City.
+This Section includes all the Comprehensive Plan's Elements as well as the Future Land Use Map ("FLUM") and any Element specific maps (Transportation, Parks, etc.).
 ELEMENTS - CITY-WIDE provides the Vision, Intent and Strategies that apply on a "City-Wide" basis and may not necessarily be repeated within the respective Neighborhoods.